Mœnia: FM (2012)

 30 October 2012 saw the release of their seventh studio album FM, with their first single "Morir Tres Veces" (Die Thrice).
 An FM APP was released in December which featured the song "Eso Que Pasó" (That Which Happened).
-Two other singles from FM include "Mejor Ya No" (Better Not) and "Soy Lo Peor" (I'm Worse).
+Two other singles from FM include "Mejor Ya No" (Better Not) and "Soy Lo Peor" (I'm The Worst).

 Fantom (2016)

 Released on 23 September 2016, Moenia presents new tracks under producer Armando Ávila.
-At first many listeners thought the album would be a series of either mashups, covers or samplings, as for the album title itself according to keyboardist Alex Midi, the concept consisted in the combination of original written compositions along with interpolated works of other artists' songs and thus the term Fantom was stapled to that of what they consider 'ghostly apparitions' of one song within another.
+At first many listeners thought the album would be a series of either mashups, covers or samplings, as for the album title itself according to keyboardist Alex Midi, the concept consisted in the combination of original written compositions along with interpolated works of other artists' songs hence the term Fantom was stapled to that of what they consider 'ghostly apparitions' of one song within another.
 In the summer of 2015 the single "Jamás! " was the first to be released and found favorable reviews amongst music critics and other media.
 The track contains interpolated lyrics of Timbiriche's 1987 hit "No seas tan cruel".
 Other singles such as "Me Liberé" and "Prohibido besar" (which features Playa Limbo vocalist María León) would follow that pattern respectively.

+Stereo Hits 2 (2023)

+Released on May 4, 2023, Moenia return with a second Stereo Hits compilation album of cover tracks.
+This album once again features memorable 1980s and 1990s hits such as: "Llámame si me necesitas" (Miguel Mateos / ZAS, 1986), "La célula que explota" (Caifanes, 1990), "El diablo en el cuerpo" (Size, 1984), "A un minuto de ti" (Mikel Erentxun, 1992), "Maldito duende" (Héroes del Silencio, 1990) among others.